Ask The Expert! Q&A with The Greatest Minds at DRMG

 Direct results.
 Direct response.
 You know, it’s not just our name; it’s the rationale behind shared media products.

-A small to mid-size business can put out a piece of mail today and have instant result for this weekend.
+A small to mid-size business can put out a piece of mail today and have an instant result for this weekend.

 It may be a great ego-stroke to do a local radio or local TV campaign for your business with the advertiser as the ‘star’ spokesman but will it target and pull?
 The reality of advertising today is how do you break through the clutter and find your audience’s door, how do you target that door?
 How do you target your customers?
 You can say there is a huge percentage of the marketplace locally that’s listening to that radio channel but is it tracking to your customer base?
-Let’s look at radio.
+Let’s look at the radio.
 The problem is the average household has half a dozen plus listening devices for music.
-My own truck, I have satellite radio.
+In my own truck, I have satellite radio.
 I have gone on extended trips where I pick one channel.
 I listen to that channel all the way to the cottage.
 I get out.
 I have that same radio at the cottage and I never hear a commercial all weekend.
 So, how are you targeting me?
 But radio targets the workplace!
 Does it?
 If you’re listening to workplace radio it might, but well if you listen right now, we don’t have music going now in the background.
 So, when are your customers tuning in?
 And the other thing is I listen to a certain genre of music, my wife listens to something else, my kids definitely listen to something else, so how do you target a family?
 The same problem exists with TV.
-How do I target a local news or a local TV station when I have hundreds of channels to choose from?
+How do I target a piece of local news or a local TV station when I have hundreds of channels to choose from?
 What is the guarantee?
-Now that’s not saying it doesn’t work fantastically for a larger businesses that can saturate and Coca-cola, and they can put TV campaigns on multiple channels and multiple different times.
+Now that’s not saying it doesn’t work fantastically for larger businesses that can saturate and Coca-cola, and they can put TV campaigns on multiple channels and multiple different times.
 But it doesn’t really work as effectively for Fred’s windows if Fred’s windows is trying to target homeowners in Hamilton, Ontario.